Dannelysbeth/ecommerce-mongo/README.md

 # ecommerce-mongo
-Simple eccomerce backend developed in Java with MongoDB as its database
+Simple eccomerce backend app developed in Java with MongoDB as its database